willogy-team/insights--tensorflow/part4/README.md

 - ```<the number of filters>```: 32, 64, 128, 256, 512
 - ```<layer id>```: "a", "b", "c", "d", "e", "f", ...

-We can define a layer following to the naming convention like this:
+We can define a layer by following the naming convention like this:

 ```python
 self.conv2d_3_64_a = tf.keras.layers.Conv2D(64, (3, 3), activation='relu', padding='same')
 ```

-However, when there are more layers to define we cannot do in the same way because the number of convolutional layers vary at different instantiations.
+However, when there are more layers to define we cannot do in the same way because the number of convolutional layers varies at different instantiations.
 To deal with this, we can define them iteratively (i.e in a loop).

 First, we need to have a list of layer ids.
 Each layer id is an alphabet character.
 In this post, we just define at most 4 layers for each block, the list below surpasses the requirement.